 - How severe are your symptoms?
 Do they seem to be getting worse?

 - Does anything seem to improve your symptoms?

 - Have you been exposed to anyone with meningitis?

 - Does anyone in your household have similar symptoms?

 - What is your vaccination history?

-- Do you have other health problems, including allergies to any medications?
+- Do you have other health problems, including allergies to any medicines?

 What you can do in the meantime

-When you call your doctor's office for an appointment, describe the type and severity of your symptoms.
-If your doctor says you don't need to come in immediately, rest as much as possible while you're waiting for your appointment.
+When you call your health care provider's office for an appointment, describe the type and severity of your symptoms.
+If your provider says you don't need to come in immediately, rest as much as possible while you're waiting for your appointment.

 Drink plenty of fluids and take acetaminophen (Tylenol, others) to reduce your fever and body aches.
-Also avoid any medications that may make you less alert.
+Also avoid any medicines that may make you less alert.
 Don't go to work or school.